hank-ai/darknet/README.md

 # Darknet Object Detection Framework and YOLO

 ![darknet and hank.ai logos](artwork/darknet_and_hank_ai_logos.png)

+Darknet is an open source neural network framework written in C, C++, and CUDA.
+YOLO (You Only Look Once) is a state-of-the-art, real-time, object detection system, which runs in the Darknet framework.

 * Read how [Hank.ai is helping the Darknet/YOLO community](https://hank.ai/darknet-welcomes-hank-ai-as-official-sponsor-and-commercial-entity/)
 * Read the Darknet/YOLO FAQ:  https://www.ccoderun.ca/programming/darknet_faq/
 * Join the Darknet/YOLO discord server:  https://discord.gg/zSq8rtW